dmilan77/kafka-offset-monitor/README.md

 - **offsetStorage** valid options are ''kafka'', ''zookeeper'', or ''storm''.
 Anything else falls back to ''zookeeper''
 - **zk** the ZooKeeper hosts
-- **kafkaBrokers** comma-separated list of Kafka broker hosts (ex. "host1:port,host2:port').
-Required only when using offsetStorage "kafka".
-- **kafkaSecurityProtocol** security protocol to use when connecting to kafka brokers (default: ''PLAINTEXT'', optional: ''SASL_PLAINTEXT'')
 - **consumerConfig** kafka consumer config.
 Needed for SSL/TLS Kafka
 - **port** the port on which the app will be made available
 - **refresh** how often should the app refresh and store a point in the DB